 This information will be used in order to complete your registration and to allow you to use The Hive*.
 You will not be able to register without at least providing your name, email address, password and postcode or date of birth, as these are used to secure your account and to allow us to confirm your identity if you contact the support team.

 When you login

 Each time you log in to The Hive, we automatically conduct checks against your Internet Protocol (IP) address to ensure your security.
 This includes looking up your IP address against a “proxy denylist” to check that someone is not using your credentials and trying to hide their location**.
 This proxy denylist is operated by MaxMind, Inc. If your IP address appears on it, we will not allow you to login.

 We also look up the IP address in a static database we download from MaxMind Inc. to check which country the IP is affiliated with.
 This helps us to further protect your account against people who may have access to your credentials**.
-If we do spot a change, we will alert you and ask you to confirm your login in order to verify your identity before continuing.
+If we do spot a change, we will alert you that a login has occured from a new device or location.

 This information along with time and event data (such as successful or failed logins) are also recorded in our database for audit purposes**.